The Ultimate Guide to Living and Working in Blackburn

 Blackburn is a former mill town, where textiles have been produced since the middle of the 13th Century.
 Flemish weavers settled in the area during the 14th Century and developed the woollen cottage industry.
 The industrialisation and expansion of textile manufacturing made Blackburn into a boomtown of the Industrial Revolution and one of the first industrialised towns in the world.
 However, during the mid-20th Century, the textile sector fell into decline and began to experience very high levels of immigration.
-Since 1958, Blackburn has had investment and redevelopment through government funding and the European Regional Development Fund.
+Since 1958, government funding and the European Regional Development Fund has helped redevelop areas of the town.
 With the town’s association with cotton, it became a natural choice for early immigrants from cotton producing countries, such as Pakistan and India, to settle.
 The town is now a great place to sample South Asian cuisine and to experience different cultures.
-The town has some attractive public buildings and parks; however, it is mostly known for its contribution to the cotton weaving industry and for its successful premiership soccer team, the Blackburn Rovers.
+It is mostly famous due to the cotton weaving industry and for its successful premiership soccer team, the Blackburn Rovers.

 The estimated population of Blackburn is 485,000 in 2018, with an average age of 39.4 years, with a population density of 469 residents per square kilometre.
 The population has grown by 3.9% since 2002 and population average age increased by 2 years during this same period.
 Based on Census, there were 2.42 residents per household in 2011.

 In 2018, the total population of Blackburn was 485,000 and it increased by 18.2k people since 2002, having a 3.9% population growth.
 The postcode area was ageing faster than England and Wales, where the age grew by 1.4 years in the same period.
 The population was growing slower than population in England and Wales which grew by 12.4%.